 Instructions

-- Add butter to a large non stick pan and melt over medium heat.
+- Add butter to a large heavy bottomed pan and melt over medium heat.

 - Once completely melted down, whisk or stir in the brown sugar and let dissolve into the butter completely.